Physical Research Data

 At the end of a project, if there is still some physical data that has to be kept, then this should be kept separate from the consent forms.
 Such data has the potential to be shared for useful research purposes, especially if it is anonymised, and so a record of the data should be made in the Research Data Catalogue.
 The record should describe what the data consists of, where it is held, and indicate the location of its outputs (journal articles and/or reports), as well as any other useful information or keywords as necessary.

-If the data is special category, is only partly anonymised, pseudonymised or restricted in any way, a record of the data should still be made in the Research Data Catalogue even though sharing will be restricted.
-Details of who would be able to have access if a request was made should be given to both Records Management and the Liverpool Research Data team.
+If the physical data is special category, is only partly anonymised, pseudonymised or restricted in any way, a record of the data should still be made in the Research Data Catalogue even though sharing will be restricted.
+Details of who would be able to have access if a request was made should be given to the Liverpool Research Data team and the Records Management team if they are holding the data.
 The record in the Data Catalogue will show the data access restrictions.